cspray/annotated-container/README.md

 ## Getting Started

-For a more complete, working example check out the `examples/` directory.
+For a more complete, working, example check out the `examples/` directory.
 To get this example to work in your environment you'd have to move the interface and class definitions into the appropriate directory structure.

 ```php